Ben McEnroe: Coaching career

-He started his career as an offensive line coach right after college.
-He was the offensive line coach at Cal Lutheran from 1993-1998.
-In 2003, he became Head Coach for the Chaminade College Prep High School in West Hills, CA. He led the program there to the CIF playoffs four times and earned a 2006 league title.
+McEnroe started his career as an offensive line coach right after college.
+He was the offensive line coach at Cal Lutheran from 1993 to 1998.
+In 2003, he became Head Coach for the Chaminade College Prep High School in West Hills, California.
+He led the program there to the CIF playoffs four times and earned a 2006 league title.
 Several of his former Chaminade players have enjoyed professional sports careers, including Logan Paulsen for the San Francisco 49ers, Ryan Griffin for the Tampa Bay Buccaneers, and Kevin Pillar for the Toronto Jays.

-McEnroe was the offensive line coach at Humboldt State University in 1999-2003 and was chosen football coach at West Hills Chaminade in 2003.
-He had been a coach at West Hills Chaminade High School the last four years when he was hired at California Lutheran University in 2007.
+McEnroe was the offensive line coach at Humboldt State University in 1999 to 2002 and was hired as head football coach at West Hills Chaminade in 2003.
+He had been a coach at West Hills Chaminade High School the last four years when he was hired at California Lutheran in 2007.
 After over ten years of coaching, he became the fourth head football coach in the history of Cal Lutheran.
-In his four years as coach of the Chaminade Eagles, the team compiled a 32-16 record with four consecutive CIF playoff appearances and a top 10 ranking each year.
+In his four years as coach of the Chaminade Eagles, the team compiled a 32–16 record with four consecutive CIF playoff appearances and a top 10 ranking each year.
 The team won the Mission League Championship and advanced to the CIF semifinals.

-At Cal Lutheran, Ben McEnroe has led the Kingsmen to four conference titles, including consecutive SCIAC championships in 2009, 2010, and 2011.
+At Cal Lutheran, McEnroe led the Kingsmen to five Southern California Intercollegiate Athletic Conference (SCIAC) titles, including four consecutive championships from 2009 to 2012.

+McEnroe was hired as the head football coach at Thousand Oaks High School in 2023.

 Personal life

-His wife, Kami, is a coach for the California Lutheran University's cheerleading squad.
+McEnroe's wife, Kami, is a coach for the California Lutheran's cheerleading squad.
 They met at Bakersfield College, where Ben played and Kami was a cheerleader.
 McEnroe has been married to Kami since 1985, and they have three children, Kassidy, Cory and Kylie.
 He earned a bachelor's degree in history (1993) and a Master of Arts degree in education (1999) from Cal Lutheran.